Budapestby VisitCity Guides

 Emergency assistance and accessibility information available through Budapest's dedicated hotlines

-Budapestinfo (www.budapestinfo.hu) serves as the official tourism portal featuring dedicated accessible travel sections and Access4you certification information for audited venue accessibility details.
+Budapestinfo (www.budapestinfo.hu) is the official tourism website with dedicated accessible travel sections and Access4you certification information for places that have been properly audited for accessibility.

-Tourinform Offices operate throughout Budapest at key locations including city centre (2, Sütő utca), Buda Castle (Szentháromság tér), and Liszt Ferenc International Airport terminals, providing maps, assistance, and Budapest Card services.
+Tourinform Offices are all over Budapest at key spots including city centre (2, Sütő utca), Buda Castle (Szentháromság tér), and Liszt Ferenc International Airport terminals.
+They have maps, can help you out, and sell Budapest Cards.

-MEOSZ (National Federation of Organisations of People with a Physical Disability) represents Hungary's largest advocacy network for people with physical disabilities.
+MEOSZ (National Federation of Organisations of People with a Physical Disability) is Hungary's biggest advocacy network for people with physical disabilities.
 Contact: 1032 Budapest, San Marco u.
 76.; Email: meosz@meosz.hu; Phone: +36 1 388 2387.

-MVGYOSZ (Hungarian Federation of the Blind and Partially Sighted) collaborates with BKK on transport accessibility and tactile paving standards.
+MVGYOSZ (Hungarian Federation of the Blind and Partially Sighted) works with BKK on transport accessibility and those bumpy tactile tiles.
 Contact: 1146 Budapest, Hermina út 47.

-Access4you provides detailed, audited accessibility information for Budapest buildings and attractions through their website and mobile app.
+Access4you gives detailed, audited accessibility information for Budapest buildings and attractions through their website and mobile app.

-• BKK.hu offers definitive public transport accessibility information
+• BKK.hu has definitive public transport accessibility information

 • Motion4rent.com provides equipment rental and venue accessibility details

-Online forums, travel blogs, and review sites like Euan's Guide offer real-world experiences and current accessibility status updates from fellow travelers.
+Online forums, travel blogs, and review sites like Euan's Guide have real experiences and current accessibility updates from other travelers.

 Frequently Asked Questions